New Islington: Transport

 New Islington is bounded by Great Ancoats Street to the west, the Rochdale Canal to the north-west, New Union Street and New Islington to the north-east, Weybridge Road on the east and Pollard Street to the south.
 The area is served by New Islington tram stop on the Metrolink's East Manchester Line.
 The stop, adjacent to Pollard Street, opened in February 2013.
 In December 2013 the Transport for Greater Manchester Committee announced after their annual fares review that the station would now fall in the City Zone category.

 Education

-The New Islington Free School primary school is located on Hugh Oldham Way, New Islington Marina and is bordered by the Rochdale Canal.
+The Co-op Academy New Islington primary school is located on Hugh Oldham Way, New Islington Marina and is bordered by the Rochdale Canal.
 The school is operated by Manchester Grammar School and supported by Manchester City Council.